djthorpe/graph/README.md

 Typically, the former two policies would be used when be used for developing a command-line tool and the latter policy when running a unit test.

-# Mapping an `interface` to a Unit
+# Mapping an `interface` to a Unit (and integration testing)

-Concrete implementation is decoupled in __Graph__ by using interface fields.
-By using interfaces, different __Unit__ implementations can be injected depending on module imports.
+Concrete implementation is decoupled in __Graph__ by using interface fields rather than type fields.
+Different __Unit__ implementations can then be injected based in a lookup.
 Swapping one implementation for another in this way aides integration testing with mock instances, for example.

 A concrete implementation is mapped to an interface before calling `graph.New`.
-Typically an `init.go` file can be used to ensure of the mapping during module import.
-You need to use slightly clunky syntax to do this,
+Typically an `init.go` in your module implemention is used to map.
+Alas, you need to use slightly clunky syntax to do this.
+If your concrete implementation of the __Unit__ is `mymodule.myunit` and it satisfies the interface definition of `graph.Events` then,

 ```go
 package mymodule